oflore12/Where-to-Stream/README.md

 - `source env/bin/activate`

-Once you see (env) prior to your username in the terminal, run:
+Once you see (env) prior to your username in the terminal, run (Janky version for the branch):

+- `pip install flask`
+- `pip install flask_sqlalchemy`
-- `pip install -r requirements.txt`
+- `pip install Flask psycopg2-binary`

 To run Flask application